emmachiospam/APCSFinalProject/README.md

 Emma (5-27): made sure the pieces could only move within the grid

-Angela (5-27): falling motion of falling works. can control pace of motion
+Angela (5-27): falling motion of the pieces work. can control pace of motion